p-christ/nn_builder/README.md

 ### Examples

-On the right is the large amount of code you would need to write to create a PyTorch neural network equivalent to the network created in only one line of code on the left using nn_builder:
+On the right is the code needed to create a PyTorch neural network equivalent to the network created in only one line of code on the left using nn_builder:

 ![Screenshot](miscellaneous/material_for_readme/nn_builder_use_case.png)